University of Michigan in Ann Arbor, MI

 Henry Paulson, MD, PhD

-Dr. Paulson is the Lucile Groff Professor of Neurology, Director of the Michigan ADCC, co-director of the UM Protein Folding Diseases Initiative (PFDI) focused on proteinopathies (including those caused by alphasynuclein), and head of the neurodegenerative disease research programs in the Department of Neurology.
+Dr. Paulson is the Lucile Groff Professor of Neurology, Director of the Michigan ADRC, co-director of the UM Protein Folding Diseases Initiative (PFDI) focused on proteinopathies (including those caused by alphasynuclein), and head of the neurodegenerative disease research programs in the Department of Neurology.
 He has served leadership roles at numerous levels and serves on the scientific advisory boards of various disease foundations.
 Formally trained in movement disorders and neurogenetics, upon moving to UM in 2007 he shifted his clinical efforts and research to the dementias.
 Under his leadership, UM has recruited many faculty and staff who together comprise a highly dynamic clinical research program focused on the non-amyloid contributions to the dementias.
 As a neurologist with formal training in movement disorders and neurogenetics who now works primarily in cognitive disorders, he has precisely the training needed to identify and treat those with LBD.